LSuperfriends/lsuperfriends.github.io/_posts/2021-08-18-mixing-and-matching-c19-vaccines.md

 ---
 layout: post
-title: "League of Science Superfriends Q+A on Mixing and Matching Covid-19 Vaccines""
+title: "League of Science Superfriends Q+A on Mixing and Matching Covid-19 Vaccines"
 ---

 Is mixing and matching different Covid-19 vaccines safe and effective against Covid-19?